staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/create-requests/request-basics.md

     url:  "https://youtu.be/woRuedXZyi4"
 ---

 The Postman API client enables you to send API requests using HTTP, GraphQL, gRPC, or other common protocols.
-To create a new request, specify the request URL and the request method, such as GET or POST.
+To create a new request, specify the request URL and the request method, such as `GET` or `POST`.
 After you save the request, you can share it with your team.

 ## Contents